h44z/seafile-docker-ce/README.md

 mkdir -p data/onlyoffice
 cp sample-configs/local.json data/onlyoffice/local.conf
 ```

+## Upgrading from Seafile 10.x.x
+Simply use the newer 11.x.x Docker image.
+If you used LDAP, please follow the [official upgrade instructions](https://manual.seafile.com/upgrade/upgrade_notes_for_11.0.x/) and update the settings accordingly.

 ## Upgrading from Seafile 9.x.x
 Simply use the newer 10.x.x Docker image and enable the notification server in your seafile.conf.